 How can we create a web app which offers something different than what Google Maps, Foursquare, OSM, etc. offer?

 How can we create a web app that proposes value to both citizens and municipalities?

 The low-fidelity wireframe was a tool for us to communicate final ideas with both client representatives and developers.
 Through this design medium, we realized that we have certain parts and interactions in the app.
 Feel free to check our ninth revision of the low-fidelity wireframe.

 In this step, we prototype the final user experience in its entirety, focusing on developing a simple and engaging UI design and micro-interactions.
 The final prototype helped us check the user scenarios with actual users before going through the development steps.
 It was also a key asset to communicate with the app developers to discuss technology frameworks and further details.

 A design system is something even though I start thinking about at the beginning of the project, but it is still essential to sit down and revise it when your UI design is finished just before you are ready to submit your design to the front-end developers for further discussion.

 Before going through the actual developments and while discussing technologies such as UI kits, Map Libraries, and database design, a series of heuristic user interviews helped us adjust many details and touch up the product.
 One of the main guidances of our interviewees was reconsidering the choice of words in many instances.
 In fact, the journey for the user was clear, but due to the highly technical terminology (coming from our urban planning colleagues), interviewees could not find them and were being misled.

+The project brief was created in collaboration with NESHA and Future City Innovation Lab.
 I was engaged in all parts of the project as the lead product designer from the very initial brainstorming sessions to the final agile development steps (User Stories, Tasks, Bugs, etc).